Unis434/Unis434/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software/website solutions.
 - 🎓 &nbsp; Studied BSc.
 Honors In Applied Accounting at the Institute of Public Administration & Management (IPAM).
-- 💼 &nbsp; Working as a Business Performance Analyst at FBNBank Sierra Leone.
+- 💼 &nbsp; Working as a Finance Business Partner and a Financial Planning and Analysis Analyst in Sierra Leone.
-- 🌱 &nbsp; I'm now an ALX Student, syuding as a full-stack software engineer.
+- 🌱 &nbsp; I'm an ALX Graduate Student, studied backend software engineer.
 - ✍️ &nbsp; Pursuing Graphic Design, Website Ddevelopment, Accounting Software Installation and Database setup as hobbies/side hustles.

 - 🚀 [Unis](unis434.github.io/personal_resume/index.html)